AylaNetworks/ayla-documentation/README.md

 ### Markdown files

-The ACC build process uses [Metalsmith](http://www.metalsmith.io/) transforms Github-flavored markdown files, html, css, js, and image files into a static website.
+The ACC build process uses [Metalsmith](http://www.metalsmith.io/) to transform Github-flavored markdown files, html, css, js, and image files into a static website.
 See the diagram:

 ![acc-metalsmith.jpg](acc-metalsmith.jpg)